-1) It does not matter whether your spectrum analyzer outputs units of voltage or dB, as long as you know the difference.

-2) It is OK to download software from the web (but not from other EE445M students), as long as you reference the source of the software and follow all legal procedures.
-If you find yourself erasing someone else's name off the source code, you are probably doing something wrong.
-Check Canvas for clarifications and use the discussion board.
+- 1) It does not matter whether your spectrum analyzer outputs units of voltage or dB, as long as you know the difference. - 2) It is OK to download software from the web (not from other EE445M students of course), as long as you reference the source of the software and follow all legal procedures.
+If you find yourself erasing someone else's name off the source code, you are probably doing something wrong. - 3) Check blackboard for clarifications and the class web site for updates.